MOND from Second-Order Moment Modified Acceleration and Quantum Equivalence Principle: Quantum Equivalence Principle

-Of course, thus far, we have only considered the broadening of the spectrum and have not yet addressed anisotropic metric corrections that involve directionality (we leave this anisotropic correction for more in-depth future research).
-In other words, the effective acceleration $a_{eff}$ arising from the second-order moment fluctuation corrections in $Z_{eff}$ appears effectively only in squared form, i.e., $a_{eff}^{2}=g_{\mu\nu}a_{eff}^{\mu}a_{eff}^{\nu}$, making it impossible to uniquely determine the individual components $a_{eff}^{\mu}$ and the direction of the vector.
-However, does the lack of a specific direction, unlike a conventional acceleration, mean it cannot exert effects in the same way as a conventional acceleration?
-We argue that this is not the case.
-As a second-order moment fluctuation of the spectrum (or coordinates), it manifests its correction effects by modifying any mechanical function that is expanded up to the squared order of the spectrum (or coordinates), similar to the squared-order correction in the distance-redshift relation (\ref{eq:rdistance-redshift}).
-Therefore, the proposed Modified Inertial interpretation requires a quantum equivalence principle \citep{2024arXiv240809630L} as its physical foundation.
-Specifically, the universal part of the second-order moment fluctuation in the test particle's spectrum (or coordinates) is indistinguishable from the acceleration of its comoving coordinate system, just as relativity requires a classical equivalence principle to ensure that relativistic metric effects (such as Lorentz contraction or time dilation) are not merely apparent phenomena but are real spacetime effects, with both being indistinguishable.
-The classical equivalence principle only involves equivalence at the level of the expectation values (first-order moments), whereas the quantum equivalence principle extends this equivalence to the second-order moments and even higher-order moments.
-Thus, a quantum equivalence principle ensures that, from the perspective of an observer in an asymptotically flat background at infinity, the test particle appears to experience an effective acceleration squared with second-order moment fluctuation corrections as if it is a real acceleration.
+The fact that the effective acceleration (\ref{eq:acc+dS}) is equivalent and indistinguishable to a physical and real acceleration requires a quantum equivalence principle \citep{2024arXiv240809630L} as its physical foundation.
+The principle claims that the universal part of the second moment fluctuation (universal means that e.g. the quantum fluctuation (\ref{eq:acc_broaden}) is independent to the detail properties of the particle but only its acceleration) in the test particle's spectrum (or coordinates) is indistinguishable from the square/magnitude of acceleration or curvature/gravity, just as relativity requires a classical equivalence principle to ensure that relativistic metric effects (such as Lorentz contraction or time dilation) are not merely apparent phenomena concerning just specific rulers or clocks, but are universal real spacetime effects, with both being indistinguishable.
+The classical equivalence principle only involves equivalence at the level of the mean values (first-order moments), whereas the quantum equivalence principle extends this equivalence to the second moments (and even higher-order moments) universally.
+Thus, a quantum equivalence principle ensures that, if one measures the physical quantity that depends on the square/magnitude of the acceleration rather than its components or directions, such as the distance-redshift relation (\ref{eq:rdistance-redshift}) or the velocity dispersion (which is governed by the square/magnitude of acceleration via the virial equilibrium, see (\ref{eq:virial})), the test particle appears to experience an effective acceleration with the second-order moment fluctuation correction as if it is a real acceleration.